Framework-R-D/phlex-design/doc/ch_preliminaries/functional_programming.rst

 The second equality holds by the fold-map fusion law [Bird]_, which states that the application of a :math:`\text{transform}` followed by a :math:`\text{fold}` can be reduced to a single :math:`\text{fold}`.
 The operator to this single fold is ':math:`+ \comp w`', indicating that the function :math:`w` should be applied first before invoking the :math:`+` operation.
 Relying on such mathematical laws permits the replacement of chained calculations with a single calculation, often leading to efficiency improvements without affecting the result.

-A calculation is then generally expressed in terms of:

-1. The HOFs to be used (:math:`\mbox{fold}`, :math:`\mbox{transform}`, etc.)
-2. The operation to be used by each HOF (:math:`+`, :math:`w`, etc.)
-3. The family(s) of data on which the HOFs are to be applied.

-Such a formulation lends itself to well-established processing patterns that can be naturally factorized and parallelized.

-.. index:: Algorithm

-Phlex supports the HOFs listed in :numref:`hofs_in_phlex`.
-As discussed later, each HOF's *operator* is an :term:`algorithm` registered with the framework.
-Phlex will likely support other higher order functions as well.

 .. _hofs_in_phlex: